Blond11516/parcel-css-bundle-modules-repro/README.md

 `package.json`, you will see that the generated `bundle.css` contains both classes with different names, as expected, but `bundle.json` only contains a mapping for one of these generated classes (the one from `index.css`).
-This effectively makes the `.test` class unreachable by whatever tooling is used to extract generated class names from the JSON file.
+This effectively makes the `.test` class from `app.css` unreachable by whatever tooling is used to extract generated class names from the JSON file.

 ## Reproduction steps